Have Faculty/Staff Housing-Related Questions?

 We cannot guarantee that you will get the specific house or apartment that you are seeking.
 We urge you to be flexible.
 Generally, we offer the only location and move-in date that is available.
 If you decline an offer to live on Grounds, you will be placed on our waitlist.
 Waitlisted faculty and staff are offered housing in the order in which they are placed on the waitlist; therefore you may or may not be offered another space later.
 If you accept an on-Grounds offer for housing, you are obligated to live there through the end of your housing agreement.

 If I do not receive a housing offer, how long do I remain on the waitlist?
 Do I have to apply again?

 The housing application remains active for the current academic year until March 31.
 Applications remain on the waitlist until March 31.
-If an applicant wishes to be considered for housing for the following academic year, they must reapply on April 1.
+If an applicant wishes to be considered for housing for the following academic year, they must reapply.
 Applications do not roll over from year to year.